maoueh/nugrant/README.md

 However, what happens when multiple developers need to share the same `Vagrantfile`?
 This is the main use case this plugin address.

-## Installation

-First, you need to have Vagrant installed for this gem to work correctly.

-There is two different way to install the gem.
-You can install it via Vagrant or via the system gem containers.

-When you install from Vagrant, the main benefit is that it's decoupled from your other system gems.
-There is less chance for this gem's dependencies, even if they are minimal, to clash with gems already installed on your system.
-This is the recommended installation method.
-To install, simply run:

-    > vagrant gem install nugrant

-If you prefer to install the gem in a system wide matters, please use this command instead:

-    > gem install nugrant

-## Usage

 When Vagrant starts, via any of the `vagrant` commands, it loads all vagrant plugins it founds under the `GEM_PATH`